fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 further identifiers in order to effectively map the individual RTP Streams to their equivalent payload configurations in the SDP.

 This specification defines a new RTP header extension to include the 'rid-identifier'.
-This makes it possible for a receiver to associate received RTP packets (identifying the Source RTP Stream) with a media description hain the format costraint specificied.
+This makes it possible for a receiver to associate received RTP packets (identifying the Source RTP Stream) with a media description having the format costraint specificied.

 ## RTP 'rid' Header Extension